axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/fieldset/README.md

 The `horizontal` attribute is typically used to ensure correct layout for a group of &lt;axa-radio&gt; buttons.

+`horizontal` mode is responsive: when crossing the `sm(all)` breakpoint (575px), this component forces conformant children to assume 100% width and rearranges them into a vertical layout with correct vertical spacing.

 ### error\*

-The string-valued `error` attribute, when nonempty, displays its value as an error message after the fieldset's children.
+The string-valued `error` attribute, when nonempty, displays its value as an error message below the fieldset's children.